-Construction of our new home is almost complete!
+Construction of our new home is finally complete!

 UPDATE: Delmont Public Library Receives Grant from WPPSEF for Solar Photovoltaic Panels to Mitigate Energy Costs.